Sleeping Sadhus & Begging Babas in India {-} part of my Interesting People Series

 What’s a Sadhu?

 Traditionally, Sadhus and Babas are holy men who have left behind all material possessions and sexual attachments in their quest to achieve nirvana: the fourth and final goal of Hindu life.
-However, in today’s modern India, these men often congregate in touristic locations posing for photos in exchange for bakshish (a tip or bribe).

 While I do worry that supporting this might be sending the wrong message, the photographer part can’t help but shell out some rupees from time to time.

-Babas and Bovine
+Babas and a Bovine

 Jaisalmer, Rajasthan, India